Reconstructing shared dynamics with a deep neural network: Discussion

-We demonstrated, that the proposed architecture works for a discrete time, deterministic noise-free dynamical system, but whether this approach is applicable to continuous flows and how robust is to noise is yet to be investigated.
-Theoretically there are no obstacles for the former and -- since state-space reconstruction can be robust up to moderate noise levels\cite{Casdagli1991} -- the latter can be handled in some cases.
+We demonstrated, that the proposed architecture works for a discrete time, deterministic (noise-free) dynamical system, but whether this approach is applicable to continuous flows and how robust it is to noise is yet to be investigated.
+Theoretically there are no obstacles for the former and -- since state-space reconstruction can be robust up to moderate noise levels\cite{Casdagli1991} -- the latter can be handled in the case of low noise, or after noise-filtering.

-Finally, we analyzed the example from a dynamical systems aspect, and clearly, there are connections e.g. to autoencoders, representation learning and hidden Markov models which await to be worked out in details.
+This architecture gives a simple example on how to extract the information about the common latent variable, but other symmetric, autoencoder-based architectures are also applicable and can be the subject of further investigations.

+Also, a possible research-path is the slow-flow realization of shared dynamics reconstruction which is yet to be implemented and tested.

+We took a dynamical systems aspect through the paper, but there are connections to autoencoders, representation learning and hidden Markov models\cite{Kingma2014,Marino2018}.
+For example the reconstruction of the common dynamics by the proposed architecture can be seen as amortized inference in a conditional latent variable model.
+The coach part, which performs the prediction is the latent variable model conditioned on the $x_{t-1}$ value and the mapper part realizes the fast inference.
+Besides the fact that common latent inputs can be reconstructed, it is relevant to inspect that how the learned latent representations can be interpreted and used for prediction, compression, classification, anomaly detection, etc. \cite{Jakovac2020, Jakovac2021, Jakovac2022,Kurbucz2022}.